gwpy/gwpy/docs/signal/index.rst

    TimeSeries.rayleigh_spectrum
    TimeSeries.rayleigh_spectrogram

-For a worked example of how to load data and calculate the Amplitude Spectral Density `~gwpy.frequencyseries.FrequencySeries`, see the example :ref:`example-frequencyseries-hoff`.
+For a worked example of how to load data and calculate the Amplitude Spectral Density `~gwpy.frequencyseries.FrequencySeries`, see the example :ref:`gwpy-example-frequencyseries-hoff`.

+.. _gwpy-filter-design:

 =============
 Filter design